Greenland Expedition

 Why we love it

-Spend some time in Greenland’s breathtaking natural landscape on a glacier hike over two full days traversing the wild landscape, spending a night in a remote eco-lodge.
+Spend some time in Greenland’s breathtaking natural landscape on a glacier hike over two full days traversing the wild landscape and exploring dramatic coastlines.
 Then, take a spectacular ferry ride through ice floes and icebergs (nicknamed the most beautiful boat ride in the world!)., Explore Greenland away from the tourist track of polar cruise ships and contribute to the sustainable tourism of a country seldom explored on foot., Experience the midnight sun – this trip will only operate during Greenland’s summer, which means the sun never really sets!
 Make the most of this eerie phenomenon with optional sea kayaking, boat cruise or sailing adventures., Learn about Greenlandic culture and mythology during a storytelling experience with a local and a kaffemik experience, where you’ll step into a local’s home to learn why coffee and cake is such an important practice., Visit small settlements, seldom explored by curious travellers, and head to Disko Island – ‘like all of Greenland encapsulated in one island’ – to soak up the raw landscape of a land surrounded by ice.

 Is this trip right for me?